JustAnotherHeroRiding/What-The-Key/Song Key.md

 so previously i was manually fetching it, let's set one token for all spotify service requests #DONE
 - Handle the token refresh correctly for all requests

+## Spotify Service
+- This will have to be transferred to the backend when it comes to making requests in order to hide the keys
+- The angular spotify service should only call the api which will handle the data fetching on the back end

+## Local storage to database
+- Replace all data previously stored in local storage to use the database instead.
+So far we have adding a track and the library of tracks, let's handle the rest of the data

 ## Auth
 ##### How does it work?
 The supabase service provides a way to interface with the database and our auth.
 Here we have the session that will most likely give us data about our user.
 Let's use it in the navbar
 - Style the auth components #DONE